pytask-dev/pytask/docs/source/tutorials/set_up_a_project.md

 ## Installation

-At last, you can install the package into your environment with
+Install the package into your environment with

 ```console
 $ pip install -e .
 ```

-This command will trigger an editable install of the project, which is a development mode and it means any changes in the package's source files are immediately available in the installed version.
+This creates an editable install of the project, a development mode where changes in the package's source files are immediately available in the installed version.
 Again, setuptools makes
 [a good job explaining it](https://setuptools.pypa.io/en/latest/userguide/development_mode.html).

 ```{important}